jkingsman/bishop/README.md

   `gulp`

-This is a singular build; if you want gulp to watch folders for changes and make the appropriate build changes, run `gulp watch`.
-If you want to hint your JS (please do), run `gulp hint`.
+This is a singular build; if you want gulp to watch folders for changes and make the appropriate build changes, run `gulp watch` (this will *not* hint your js on build; the default will).

 Files in the `/src` folder will be built in the `dist` folder.
 The dist folder is then ready to be compressed or imported to Chrome as an unpacked extension.